Essen Minster: The first church

-The early Ottonian Abbey
+The early Ottonian church

 Several dedicatory inscriptions for parts of the new church survive from the years 960 to 964, from which it can be concluded that the fire of 946 had only damaged the church.
 No inscriptions survive for the nave and choir, which were probably retained from the earlier church.
 The individual stages of construction are uncertain; some parts could have been begun or even completed before the fire.
 Taking advantage of necessary renovations to expand the church enclosure was not unusual.
 The new parts, presumably built at the order of the abbesses Agana and Hathwig, were an outer crypt, a westwork and a narthex and an external chapel of St John the Baptist.
-This building can be reconstructed from archaeological finds and did not have a long existence, because a new church was erected, perhaps under the art loving Abbess Mathilde, but maybe only under Abbess Theophanu (r.
+This building can be reconstructed from archaeological finds and did not have a long existence, because a new church was erected, perhaps under the art-loving Abbess Mathilde, but maybe only under Abbess Theophanu (r.
 1039–1058).
 Possibly, a new building was begun under Mathilde and completed under Theophanu.
 Significant portions survive from the new Ottonian building.

-The new Ottonian church
+The later Ottonian church

 The expansion of the new Ottonian building was predetermined by its two predecessors.
 The greater part of the foundations were reused; only in locations where the stresses were increased or the floorplan differed were new foundations laid.

 The new building also had three aisles with a transept and a choir shaped like the earlier choirs.
 A crypt was now built below the choir.
 The choir was closed with a semi-circular apse, which was encased within a half decagon.
-A two-story outer crypt was connected to the choir, the west walls of which formed the east walls of the side choirs.
+A two-storey outer crypt was connected to the choir, the west walls of which formed the east walls of the side choirs.
 Towers next to the altar room gave direct access to the crypt.
-The near choirs contained matronea, which were open to the transepts and the main choir. the outer walls of the ends of the transepts were made two stories high, with the upstairs portion composed of three niches with windows.
+The near choirs contained matronea, which were open to the transepts and the main choir.
+The outer walls of the ends of the transepts were made two storeys high, with the upstairs portion composed of three niches with windows.
 On the ground floor were niches, and the pattern of niches continued on the side walls.
 A walkway ran along the walls above these niches, leading to the matroneum galleries.
 The double bay between the westwork and the nave was maintained.
-The structure of the nave walls is unknown, but reconstructions based on other churches, especially Susteren Abbey which appears to draw from the new Ottonian church in many aspects, assume an interchange of piers and columns.
+The structure of the nave walls is unknown, but reconstructions based on other churches, especially that of Susteren Abbey which appears to draw from the new Ottonian church in many aspects, assume an interchange of piers and columns.
 There were probably wall paintings between the arcades and the windows on the walls, since remains of wall paintings have been found in the westwork.
 Outside, the clerestory of the nave had a structure of pilasters and volute capitals, probably with twelve windows.